fenner/probe-clarification/probe-clarification.md

 following conditions apply:

-* The ICMP Extended Echo Request does not include an ICMP Extension Structure
+* The ICMP Extended Echo Request does not include an ICMP Extension Structure.

-* The ICMP Extension Structure does not include exactly one Interface Identification Object
+* The ICMP Extension Structure does not include exactly one Interface Identification Object.

-* The L-bit is clear and the Interface Identification Object identifies the probed interface by ifName or ifIndex
+* The L-bit is clear and the Interface Identification Object identifies the probed interface by ifName or ifIndex.

-* The query is otherwise malformed
+* The query is otherwise malformed.

 The Code field MUST be set to (2) No Such Interface if the L-bit is set and the ICMP Extension Structure does not identify an